coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 ## Kick-start with 'Hello World'

-To get started with Flint, we have defined a usual "hello world" example.
+To get started with Flint, we have defined the standard "hello world" example.

-This guide assumes that you have already installed flint locally on your workstation.
+>>>>> This guide assumes that you have already installed flint locally on your workstation.

 ## Create your first Flintbox